Becoming a Member

 Only then will we offer you a membership form.
 Your annual membership fee will also cover insurance against any third party claim that might arise from your sailing activity.
 Our Saturday sailors contribute an additional $1 levy each Saturday toward the maintenance expenses i.e. repairs to bouys and general up keep of equipment associated with Saturday sailing.

 We have members who used to own or sail ocean going yachts, members who used to fly planes (real and models), race cars and so on.
+We have members who worked in the professions and trades, all manners of backgrounds.
 The diversity of our membership base is a great asset, allowing the contributions to be many and varied.
+We also certainly welcome female members and the disabled.

 Anyone can join.
 Its social sailing rather than intensely competitive.
 Saturday sailing is generally followed by a short debrief at the Mawson Lakes Hotel and then for some keen to extend their day out it's off to dinner there or at one of the many local eateries or the surrounding suburbs.